 Our common carrier lawyers can:

-- Inform you about your rights: An experienced Tustin bus accident attorney will have years of knowledge under their belt so they can educate you on the rights you are entitled to as a bus collision victim.
-When a lawyer takes on your case, they can also give you a monetary estimate of the compensation you could potentially win.
+- Inform you about your rights: An experienced Tustin bus accident attorney will have years of knowledge under their belt to educate you on the rights you are entitled to as a bus collision victim.
+When a lawyer takes on your case, they can also give you a monetary estimate of the compensation you could win.

-- Negotiate a settlement for you: You should not have to settle for the offer that the the negligent party’s insurance company provides you, especially if it does not cover all of your costs.
-Insurance companies can also try to intimidate you or misinform you on the amount you are entitled too.
-A personal injury lawyer will not back down and will thoroughly investigate every detail of your case to recover any losses you have faced.
+- Negotiate a settlement for you: You should not have to settle for the offer that the negligent party’s insurance company provides you, especially if it does not cover all of your costs.
+Insurance companies can also try to intimidate you or misinform you about the amount you are entitled to.
+A personal injury lawyer will not back down and thoroughly investigate every detail of your case to recover any losses you have faced.

 - Represent you in a court of law: Some personal injury cases can be settled out of court.
-If both the plaintiff and defendant parties do not agree on a settlement, it will then be taken to court.
+If both the plaintiff and defendant parties do not agree on a settlement, it will be taken to court.
 It is in your best interest to hire a lawyer with experience in the courtroom.
-They will able to present a strong argument to the jury and have an understanding of who to put on the stand to better your results at winning.
+They will be able to present a solid argument to the jury and have an understanding of who to put on the stand to better their results at winning.

-Contact the personal injury law firm of Bisnar Chase today on 949-203-3814 for a free case analysis on your bus accident claim.
+Contact the personal injury law firm of Bisnar Chase today at 949-203-3814 for a free case analysis on your bus accident claim.